gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/openocd/build-procedure.md

 ## Uninstall

-To uninstall OpenOCD from a Windows machine, use the `openocd-uninstall.exe` program.
+To uninstall OpenOCD from a Windows machine, use the `uninstall.exe` program.

 On macOS and GNU/Linux, the GNU MCU Eclipse OpenOCD install folder is self-contained and removing it is enough for completely removing the application.